 If your furnace won’t turn off after you move it to “off,” you will need to cut the power.

-Thermostat seems to be working fine but your furnace still won’t shut off?
-There are two places you can shut off the power to your heating unit: at the breaker box and at its specific power switch.
+Thermostat seems to be working fine but your furnace still won’t turn off?
+There are two spots you can shut off the power to your heating unit: at the breaker box and at its dedicated power switch.

-If you had to switch off your system at the breaker, contact us at 937-503-7896 for professional service, as you may require furnace repair.
+If you had to turn off your system at the breaker, call us at for professional service, as you may need furnace repair.

-Occasionally fixing this problem can be as simple as replacing your air filter or adjusting thermostat settings.
-In other instances, you might need a professional when your heater won’t turn off.
+Sometimes correcting this problem can be as simple as replacing your air filter or adjusting thermostat settings.
+In other situations, you might want a professional when your heater won’t turn off.

 The furnace fan limit switch regulates your furnace’s blower motor.
-If the switch goes out, it might seem like your furnace running continuously, even though just the blower is running.
+If the switch goes bad, it might sound like your furnace running continuously, even though just the blower is running.

-You might notice a furnace error code if there’s an issue with the limit switch.
-Your furnace will communicate using a flashing red light on the front of your heating system.
+You might see a furnace error code if there’s an issue with the limit switch.
+Your furnace will communicate through a flashing red light on the front of your heating system.

 Our Experts can diagnose and fix any issues you’re having with your furnace blower motor.
-Sometimes this can involve replacement parts, such as the control board, faulty wiring or the fan switch itself.
+Often this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like anything else in your home, your thermostat can wear out as time passes and need to be replaced.
-If it's time for a new one, ask us about installing a smart thermostat.
+Like anything else in your home, your thermostat can break down over time and need to be replaced.
+If you’re due for a new one, ask us about installing a smart thermostat.

-These thermostats make it simple to save energy, since they create an energy-efficient heating and cooling schedule according to your needs.
-Additionally, you’ll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, since they create an energy-efficient heating and cooling schedule according to your preferences.
+Plus, you’ll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.

-Your furnace uses ductwork to distribute hot air to vents across your home.
+Your furnace relies on ductwork to circulate hot air to vents across your home.
 If your home or ductwork is older, your furnace might be operating all the time since the ductwork is leaking hot air in the attic.

-Identifying this leaky ductwork and other airflow problems can be difficult to resolve on your own, since it’s concealed behind walls and ceilings.
-Our Experts can help with diagnosing and taking care of any air duct repair service that you require.
+Identifying this leaky ductwork and other airflow issues can be tricky to resolve on your own, since it’s hidden behind walls and ceilings.
+Our Experts can help with diagnosing and handling any air duct repair service that you need.

-Troubleshooting furnace issues can be inconvenient, especially when it affects your comfort, energy efficiency and heating bill.
+Troubleshooting furnace issues can be annoying, especially when it affects your comfort, energy efficiency and heating bill.
 When it comes to furnaces, there’s a reason why we say we’re Experts in our industry.
 You can rely on our ACE-certified technicians to solve your problem quickly and affordably.
-And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 937-503-7896 to schedule your appointment now.
+And what’s even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at to book your appointment now.